Coal India wins tax-cut boost as environmentalists fret

-NEW DELHI (Reuters) - State-run Coal India Ltd, saddled with millions of tonnes of unsold coal, is expected to be the biggest beneficiary of a controversial government decision to more than halve the local sales tax on the fuel after a jump in local supplies.
+NEW DELHI, May 25 (Reuters) - State-run Coal India Ltd , saddled with millions of tonnes of unsold coal, is expected to be the biggest beneficiary of a controversial government decision to more than halve the sales tax on the fuel after a jump in local supplies.

-Output by Coal India, the world's largest coal miner that mainly produces low-grade coal for power companies, has expanded rapidly as the government speeds up environmental and other approvals as part of its efforts to provide electricity across the country.
+Output by Coal India, the world's largest coal miner, has expanded rapidly as the government speeds up environmental and other clearances as part of its bid to provide electricity across the country.
 However, highly indebted power companies struggled to match the same growth rates.

-The government recently reined in coal output, cutting Coal India's production target by about a tenth to 600 million tonnes for this fiscal year.
+The government recently reined in coal output, cutting Coal India's productionn target by about a tenth to 600 million tonnes for this fiscal year.

 Coal India hopes the lowering of the coal sales tax to 5 percent from around 11 percent currently will help it find buyers for some 57 million tonnes of mined coal it has been struggling to sell, a senior company official told Reuters.